In some video games, during the character creation process, you occasionally find yourself tested. But unlike most tests found in video games

 - In Ultima VII, ignoring all of the Copy Protection tests, joining the Fellowship is accompanied by a verbal test administered by Batlin.
 It handles like a situational examination, with Batlin performing a pragmatic spin on even rather good answers, and, ultimately, you are encouraged to join the Fellowship regardless of how you answer.

 - In the beginning of Kingdom Hearts, you walk through a door in your dreams and must answer a few questions from your "friends".
-You are then told at what time of day your journey starts, as a metaphor for your rate of experience level-up.
-Choosing a starting weapon also comes with a descriptor of what qualities you are embodying or discarding, and decides your starting stats and the order of abilities you learn by level-up.
+You are then told at what time of day your journey starts, as a metaphor for your rate of experience level-up (either fast at low levels, average at all levels, or fast at high levels).
+Choosing a starting weapon and discarding a second weapon also comes with a descriptor of what qualities you are embodying or discarding, and decides your starting stats and the order of abilities you learn by level-up.

 - In The Elder Scrolls, when you created a character at the beginning one of the options you were given is to answer a series of questions to determine your class.
 You can also choose to just pick your class.